Rains lash many parts of TN, more likely; one dead in city

 He said light to heavy rainfall may occur over the next 24-48 hours.
 "Ramanathapuram, Tirunelveli, Tuticorin, Vellore, Tiruvallur, Thiruvannamalai districts may receive very heavy rainfall in the next 24 hours," he said.

-"The city received 51 cm this season which is 9 percent less compared to the normal 60 cm received during monsoon season," he said.
-He advised fishermen not to venture into the sea at Cape Comorin, Lakshadweep area as gusty winds were likely to occur due to the presence of depression in the Arabian Sea.
+"The city received 51 cm this season which is 9 per cent less compared to the normal 60 cm received during monsoon season," he said.
+He advised fishermen not to venture into sea at Cape Comorin, Lakshadweep area as gusty winds were likely to occur due to the presence of depression in the Arabian Sea.

 To another query, he said Nagapattinam district received the maximum rainfall registering 81 cm as against 67 cm normally during the monsoon season.
 Meanwhile, city Police Commissioner A K Viswanathan took stock of situation in the state capital and reviewed the measures taken following the heavy rainfall.